BradleyCulley/bradleyculley.github.io/_posts/2025-01-05-the-demon-haunted-world.md

 </p>

 <p>
-    Sagan was diagnosed with bone marrow cancer (myelodysplasia) in 1994.
-The book was published in 1995 and Sagan passed away in December 1996².
+    Sagan was diagnosed with bone marrow cancer (myelodysplasia) two years prior to his death from that disease, in 1996.
+The book was first published in 1995².
     He worked on the book, at least in part, while knowing he had cancer.
 </p>